 The Interstate Highway System has its roots right here in Kansas.
 Its foremost advocate was President Dwight D. Eisenhower of Abilene.
 A portion of I-70 running through the state was the first to be completed under the Federal Aid Highway Act of 1956.

-That was 60 years ago.
+That was over 60 years ago.
 There is no question that interstate highways have changed the face of the nation since then.
 We see some of its effects on a daily basis.

 - Job creation.
 Building and maintaining interstates creates a wide range of jobs, from the planning phase to the actual completion of the road.